Southern visits Dyson and Bethune-Cookman - WTOP News

 Daytona Beach, Florida; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Bethune-Cookman takes on the Southern Jaguars after Dhashon Dyson scored 20 points in Bethune-Cookman’s 70-65 victory over the Alabama State Hornets.
+BOTTOM LINE: Bethune-Cookman hosts the Southern Jaguars after Dhashon Dyson scored 20 points in Bethune-Cookman’s 70-65 win over the Alabama State Hornets.

 The Wildcats are 6-4 on their home court.
-Bethune-Cookman has a 3-3 record in one-possession games.
+Bethune-Cookman gives up 75.9 points and has been outscored by 8.2 points per game.

-The Jaguars are 9-5 against conference opponents.
-Southern ranks eighth in the SWAC with 30.7 rebounds per game led by Tyrone Lyons averaging 4.1.
+The Jaguars are 9-5 against SWAC opponents.
+Southern is eighth in the SWAC with 30.7 rebounds per game led by Tyrone Lyons averaging 4.1.

 TOP PERFORMERS: Marcus Garrett is scoring 13.8 points per game with 5.6 rebounds and 2.7 assists for the Wildcats.
-Zion Harmon is averaging 13.3 points over the past 10 games for Bethune-Cookman.
+Zion Harmon is averaging 13.3 points over the last 10 games for Bethune-Cookman.

-Brion Whitley is shooting 38.5% and averaging 12.0 points for the Jaguars.
-Bryson Etienne is averaging 1.7 made 3-pointers over the last 10 games for Southern.
+Brion Whitley is scoring 12.0 points per game and averaging 3.1 rebounds for the Jaguars.
+Bryson Etienne is averaging 9.6 points and 3.6 rebounds over the last 10 games for Southern.

 LAST 10 GAMES: Wildcats: 4-6, averaging 67.2 points, 31.1 rebounds, 10.9 assists, 6.8 steals and 3.3 blocks per game while shooting 39.3% from the field.
 Their opponents have averaged 73.4 points per game.